sitrismart/sitrismart/README.md

 -->

 ## About Me
-I'm a student, majoring in Software Engineering at University of Science, VNU-HCM.
+I'm Sitri, a student majoring in Software Engineering at University of Science, VNU-HCM.
 Currently, I'm learning about Web Development and Artificial Intelligence.

 ## What I'm Learning